JWST associations are produced by combining science exposures using a set of predefined rules that depend on the type of data and observation.

 - Calibration exposures, which can be members of more than one association pool

-In DMS, associations are created by the association generator which, based on rules, classifies the data into one or more associations.
-When all of the exposures for an observation or set of observations have been collected, an association generator will determine which exposures are needed for the and data products, and will output an association table that documents the content of the association.
-Multiple association tables can be generated from a single association pool.
-Observers should not need to run the generator; instead, it is expected they will edit the existing association that accompanies the JWST data.
+In the JWST science processing pipeline, association files are created by the association generator which, based on rules, classifies the data into one or more of these files.
+When all of the exposures for an observation or set of observations have been collected, the association generator will determine which exposures are needed for the and data products, and will output an association file with the list of all these files.
+Multiple association files can be generated from a single association pool.
+Observers should not need to run the generator; instead, it is expected they will edit the existing association files that accompanies the JWST data.

 Types of associations

-The following tables provide a list of data types that might belong to an association if they exist for that type of observation.
-Any background or PSF observation can belong to more than one association.
+The following tables provide a list of data types that might be included in an association file.
+Some of these files, if they exist for that type of observation, might be or not be used to create the association products.
+Any background or PSF observation can be part to more than one association product.

 |Type of data||Association|